laravel-portugal/recrutador/README.md

 ### FETCHINTERVAL

 The number of seconds between pulls, please keep it high (you should be fine with at least 30 minutes).

+### TOKEN_ITJOBS

+To use ItJobs API  you need an API TOKEN, to request one goto (https://www.itjobs.pt/api).

 ## Testing